 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
-This new standard requires organizations that lease assets to recognize on the balance sheet the lease assets and lease liabilities for the rights and obligations created by those leases and disclose key information about the leasing agreements.
+This new standard requires organizations that lease assets to recognize on the balance sheet the lease assets and lease liabilities for the rights and obligations created by those leases (with the exception of short -term leases) and disclose key information about the leasing agreements.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
+The new standard also requires expanded disclosures regarding leasing arrangements.
+In July 2018, the FASB issued ASU 2018-10, Codification Improvements to Topic 842, Leases, intended to clarify the Codification or to correct unintended application of the guidance and ASU 2018-11, Leases (Topic 842) - Targeted Improvements, which provides an alternative modified retrospective transition method.
+Under this method, the cumulative-effect adjustment to the opening balance of retained earnings is recognized on the date of adoption.
+The Company intends to elect this transition method.
 The new guidance is effective for financial statements issued for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
-Early adoption is permitted as of the beginning of an interim or annual reporting period and must be adopted using a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements.
-We are currently evaluating the impact that this new standard will have on our financial position and related disclosures and expect the impact on our assets and liabilities will be material due to the addition of right-of-use assets and lease liabilities; however the impact cannot currently be quantified.
+Early adoption is permitted as of the beginning of an interim or annual reporting period and must be adopted using a modified retrospective approach (or the simplified alternative modified retrospective) for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements.
+The Company currently expects to adopt the new leasing standard in its first quarter of 2019 and continues to evaluate the method of adoption and the impact of the provisions on our financial position and results of operations.
+The Company has implemented an evaluation tool to assist it in clearly determining the risks, materiality and complexities associated with its leasing portfolio.
+The Company expects to finalize implementation of the new leasing standard and assess its impacts in the fourth quarter of 2018.
+Based on the Company's on-going review, we continue to expect this update to have a material impact on our on our assets and liabilities due to the addition of right-of-use assets and lease liabilities; however the impact cannot currently be quantified.
+Our initial assessment is subject to change.